thoughtspot/thoughtspot.github.io/_admin/setup/intro.md

 {: id="display-current-config"}
 ## Display your current configuration

-1. Log in to the shell as a ThoughtSpot administrator.
+1. Log into the shell as an administrator.
 2. Use the `tscli feature` subcommand to display your current configuration.

     ```